raddad772/raddad772.github.io/_posts/2022-10-14-assemblyscript.md

 ### Wait, what's WebAssembly?
 WebAssembly is the "fourth language of the web" after HTML, CSS, and JavaScript.
 It's a binary bytecode similar to what processors execute, with the intention of executing at near-native speed.

-Chrome already does a pretty good job at this, and the theoretical performance of a WebAssembly program isn't actually that much higher than a JavaScript one.
+Chrome already does a pretty good job at running some JavaScript at near-native speed, and the theoretical performance of a WebAssembly program isn't actually that much higher than a JavaScript one - leaving out things like WebAssembly SIMD extensions.
 But WebAssembly is consistent.
-It doesn't have the start-up time.
+It doesn't have the start-up time while the code is profiled.
 And it should be fast on browsers OTHER than Chrome, too!

 ### Wait, what's AssemblyScript?
 AssemblyScript is a language based on TypeScript, so it's pretty similar to JavaScript.
-It's meant specifically to compile to WebAssembly.
+It was from the ground up to compile to WebAssembly or JavaScript.

 Since JSMoo uses so much code generation, theoretically, I should be able to re-target the code generation and produce AssemblyScript, which will then compile to WebAssembly.
 And the non-generated portions, I should largely be able to copy and paste and slap types onto.

-### Some metrics
+### Measure twice, code thrice
-First.
 We want to make sure the finished product is doing as good as JavaScript.
 I haven't measured on FireFox yet (see below), but the NES emulator, on my PC, running Super Mario Bros.
 1, pure JavaScript, single-threaded, produces one frame in 8.5-9.5ms.

 How is SNES possible full-speed if NES uses so much time?
 Well, I emulated the internals of the NES PPU, including its memory access patterns and internal registers.
 This is extremely accurate, and very slow, in comparison to other methods, like just drawing from memory.
 The SNES currently has a cycle-accurate CPU emulator, an instruction-accurate SPC emulator, and a scanline-based PPU.
 The SNES also offloads the PPU drawing onto other threads.
 In comparison, the NES has a 100% cycle-accurate (minus bugs) CPU and PPU.

 Anyway.
-8.5-9.5ms is the number to try to reach or even, beat.
+8.5-9.5ms is the number to try to reach, or even beat.

 ### JavaScript to AssemblyScript
 I spent about 2-3 hours exploring AssemblyScript, 4-6 hours porting the NES emulation code (including re-targeting the M6502 core generator), and about 4-6 more hours integrating the NES core and getting a picture out of it.

 Porting isn't 100% done.
 It currently can't read input, print processor traces, step, or a bunch of other functionality I need to work out.
 It just plays the game with no input right now.

 Still, 10-15 hours of work to port an entire NES emulator to a new language and build system I'm not used to is pretty good.
+It speaks good to the usability of the language and toolchain.
 Especially considering that I also set it in its own separate thread, which accounts for at least half the time spent integrating it.

 ### Why the separate thread?
-I move the NES to a separate thread because I read up on how the main browser thread works and how unpredictable it is.
+I moved the new NES core to a separate thread because I read up on how the main browser thread works and how unpredictable it is.
 A browser can take 1-12ms just to do tasks needed for the UI.
 In fact, iOS refers to the main thread as the "UI thread," and that makes great sense.
 If you're doing something like a game, mostly just the UI should go in the main thread.
+Even on a fast system, you don't have a fixed budget on the main thread, because it has so many other responsibilities.

 The heavy lifting logic should be put in separate threads if at all possible.
 So I did that.